 I have a 7 year old daughter who takes ballet every Tuesday.
 She doesn’t like when I watch, so I don’t (until the last 5 minutes, because then it’s too late for her to get mad at me).
 The dance recital is next week, so right now the class is working on perfecting their moves.
-Some of the kids are pretty good, some are OK and some are all over the place—but what struck me more than anything is that everyone was just doing their thing, and doing their best.
-No one was rolling their eyes if a leap was off and no one made a big deal if someone was a step behind.
-The room was filled with kids being kids and it was really nice.
+Some of the kids are pretty good, some are OK and some are all over the place—but what struck me was everyone was just doing their thing, and doing their best.
+No one was rolling their eyes if a leap was off, and no one made a big deal if someone was a step behind.

 When class was over, I started chatting with one of the teachers about how great it is that the kids in that class are totally tolerant of one another.
 He said that as kids get older, unfortunately, that usually changes.